sbugallo/mastering_python/docs_src/chapters/5_decorators/decorators.rst

 had to call it with the modifier function, and then reassign it to the same name the function was originally defined with.

-For instance, if we have a function called original , and then we have a function that changes the behavior of original on top of it, called modifier , we have to write something like the following:
+For instance, if we have a function called original, and then we have a function that changes the behavior of original on top of it, called modifier, we have to write something like the following:

 .. code-block:: python